noorakoo/GraduationProjectAzureCloudEngineer/README.md

 With this Landing Zone you will have a cloud based environment up and running in just a couple of clicks to build your Web Apps.
 You can customize the platform to suit your needs through parameter files or use it as it is.

+Run azure-pipelines.yml to deploy your Landing Zone through Pipeline Run CreateResources.py to deploy your Landing Zone through editor Run ResizeVM.py to resize a deployed Virtual Machine

 What this Landing zone includes:

 ## Testing environment: